Member support from PLASA

 Coronavirus Self-employed Income Support Scheme

-The Coronavirus Self-employed Income Support Scheme allows most self-employed people in the UK to claim a grant worth 80% lost earnings across three months, capped at a total of £7,500 (£2,500 per month).
-The grant will be paid from June in one lump sum.
-A second grant will be made available in August, offering 70% of lost earnings covering a further three months, capped at a total of £6,750 (£2,250 per month).
+The Coronavirus Self-employed Income Support Scheme allows most self-employed people in the UK to claim a grant worth 70% of lost earnings covering a further three months, capped at a total of £6,750 (£2,250 per month).
+This is the second of two grants which you can apply for if your business has been affected on or after 14 July.

 Help for mortgages and rent

-The UK Government has set a holiday for mortgage payments until 31 October– we advise you contact your bank.
-The UK Government has also announced a temporary ban on evictions for renters.
+The UK Government has set a holiday for mortgage payments until 31 October – we advise you contact your bank.
+The UK Government has also announced a ban on evictions for renters which ends 20 September.

 How to claim benefits